tylorkolbeck/github-portfolio-builder/README.md

 ## To Run

-Initialize a GhPort object running on a server.
+Initialize a GhPort instance running on a server.
 This app is served using an express server.

 ```
 const express = require("express");